mmckelvy/pg-query/README.md

 If you don't pass anything for `convertUndefined`, `toNull` will be used.

 ### Convenience functions
-Simple `insert`s and `update`s are common sql operations that can often have optional column values.
+Simple `insert`s and `update`s are common sql operations that often have optional column values.
 Optional column values can be cumbersome to handle in plain sql, so pg-query provides convenience functions to help you deal with these situations:

 1. `createInsert` - Generate properly escaped `insert` statements.
 2. `createUpdate` - Generate properly escaped `update` statements.